-- The Senior Associate Dean for Faculty Development will meet annually or as otherwise needed with the Chair of the FRB to review upcoming candidates for promotion, review, and reappointment. - To prepare for this meeting, the FRB may seek confidential input-from senior colleagues, administrative leadership, or others-about the candidates' collegiality and contributions to the HBS community. - For candidates who meet the School's standards, the promotion, review, and reappointment process will begin.
-For all other candidates-in other words, for those for whom previous or current behaviors or actions raise questions about their collegiality and contributions to the HBS community-the FRB will be asked to undertake a review, beginning with drafting an allegation as outlined above. - In these cases, the Subcommittee or Standing Committee will begin its work evaluating the candidate on the criteria excluding collegiality. - The FRB's conclusions on whether the School's standards for collegiality have been upheld and met will be provided to the Appointments Subcommittee or Standing Committee, and included with that group's report to the full Appointments Committee. - In these cases, the Subcommittee or Standing Committee will prepare its report and recommendation, including its vote, based on the criteria excluding collegiality.
+- The Senior Associate Dean for Faculty Development will meet annually or as otherwise needed with the Chair of the FRB to review whether there is evidence that upcoming candidates for promotion, review, and reappointment have persistently disregarded the School's Community Values and might therefore fail to satisfy the School's promotion standards upcoming candidates for promotion, review, and reappointment. - In this meeting, the FRB would report on any earlier complaints raised against the candidates and the outcome of its investigations.
+In addition, To prepare for this meeting, the FRB may seek and report on confidential input-from senior colleagues, administrative leadership, or others-about any concerns about violations of Community Values by the candidates that were not reported collegiality and contributions to the HBS community. - If no serious questions of violations of Community Values are raised by the FRB, For candidates who meet the School's standards, the promotion, review, and reappointment process will begin proceed to the Subcommittee or Standing Committee review.
+For all other candidates-in other words, for those for whom cases where previous or current behaviors or actions raise questions about their collegiality and contributions to the HBS community violations of Community Values, the FRB will be asked to undertake a review, beginning with drafting an allegation as outlined above.
+In these cases, the Subcommittee or Standing Committee will begin its work evaluating the candidate on the criteria excluding collegiality. - The FRB's conclusions on whether the School's Community Values standards for collegiality have been upheld and met will be provided to the Appointments Subcommittee or Standing Committee, and included with that group's report to the full Appointments Committee.
+In these cases, the Subcommittee or Standing Committee will prepare its report and recommendation, including its vote, based on the criteria excluding collegiality.